wp-plugins/endomondowp/readme.txt

 == Screenshots ==

-1. Screenshot Shortcode on page editor.
+1. Screenshot Shortcode on page editor (thanks to mixare.org)[http://www.mixare.org]
-2. Screenshot Shortcode in action.
+2. Screenshot Shortcode in action (thanks to mixare.org)[http://www.mixare.org]
-3. Screenshot Configuration of widget.
+3. Screenshot Configuration of widget (thanks to mixare.org)[http://www.mixare.org]
-4. Screenshot Widget in action.
+4. Screenshot Widget in action (thanks to mixare.org)[http://www.mixare.org]

 == Frequently Asked Questions ==

-Actualy I don't have any FAQ from you!
-If you have any add comment [on site](www.staniscia.net/odynogooglegroup)
+Actualy I don't have any FAQ from you!<br> If you have any add comment [on site](http://www.staniscia.net/odynogooglegroups)

 == Credits ==